-Market niches are no longer just comprised of companies, consumers, and things.
-Today, each industry segment shares its own digital ecosystem.
+Market niches are more than just businesses, people, and products.
+Each industry sector today has its own digital ecosystem.

-Gartner Research defines a digital ecosystem as an “interdependent group of actors sharing standardized digital platforms to achieve a mutually beneficial purpose.”
-The lines between companies and their industries are murky, and success requires new levels of collaboration.
+Gartner Research defines a digital ecosystem as “an interdependent network of entities sharing standardized digital platforms to achieve a mutually beneficial goal”.
+The boundaries between businesses and their industries are blurry, and new levels of cooperation are necessary for success.

 The recent Digital Research Project conducted by MIT Sloan Management Review and Deloitte stated, “Companies that avoid risk-taking are unlikely to thrive and likely to lose talent, as employees across all age groups want to work for businesses deeply committed to digital progress.”